nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 - **Main Window:** The Window that appears when the application starts up
 - **View Window:** The Window that appears when viewing a FoodDiary entry through the `view` command
-- **Revise Window** The Window that appears when revising a FoodDairy entry through the `edit` command
+- **Revise Window** The Window that appears when revising a FoodDairy entry through the `revise` command

 ## UI mock-up